 - 19. The Office of Student Conduct directs the efforts of students and staff members in matters involving student discipline.
-The responsibilities of the office include: - (a) Determination of the disciplinary charges to be filed pursuant to this Code. - (b) Interviewing and advising parties18 involved in disciplinary proceedings. - (c) Supervising, training, and advising all conduct boards. - (d) Reviewing the decisions of all conduct boards.19 - (e) Maintenance of all student disciplinary records. - (f) Development of procedures for conflict resolution. - (g) Resolution of cases of student misconduct, as specified in Parts 33 and 34 of this Code. - (h) Collection and dissemination of research and analysis concerning student conduct.
+The responsibilities of the office include: - Determination of the disciplinary charges to be filed pursuant to this Code. (a) - Interviewing and advising parties18 involved in disciplinary proceedings. (b) - Supervising, training, and advising all conduct boards. (c) - Reviewing the decisions of all conduct boards.
+19 (d) - Maintenance of all student disciplinary records. (e) - Development of procedures for conflict resolution. (f) - Resolution of cases of student misconduct, as specified in Parts 33 and 34 (g) of this Code. - Collection and dissemination of research and analysis concerning student (h) conduct.

-(i) Submission of a statistical report each semester to the campus community, reporting the number of cases referred to the office, the number of cases resulting in disciplinary action, and the range of sanctions imposed.20
+Submission of a statistical report each semester to the campus community, (i) reporting the number of cases referred to the office, the number of cases resulting in disciplinary action, and the range of sanctions imposed.20